 A full-time Controller can expect to command close to or in excess of a six-figure income, not including benefits and payroll taxes.
 Obviously, the more duties expected of the Controller, the more a firm will have to pay.
 Chief Financial Officers are even more expensive.

-You can learn more about when your business should hire a controller and the primary functions of this role in a business.
+You can learn more about when your business should hire a controller.

 Controller Financial Services

 John W. Reddall, CPA, LLC can provide many of the duties of a Controller at a fraction of the cost of hiring one.
 We do not take on a management role within your company, but we can perform the following duties, tailored to a company’s needs, for a flat monthly fee:

 - Setup or evaluate the books and accounting procedures of the company including a tailored chart of accounts